Phil Boudreault: Hells Angels

 In 2005, Boudreault was convicted of a brutal assault in a Sudbury bar in 2004.
 He narrowly avoided the dangerous offender status and a life sentence in prison after he agreed to a prison sentence of three years and accepted the lesser "long-term offender" status.
 On 20 March 2006, Boudreault was convicted of uttering death threats with regard to the 2004 incident in the courtroom.
 Boudreault was subsequently charged with violating his long-term supervision order, testing positive for marijuana and cocaine use in May 2009.
 He pleaded guilty in court on 28 January 2010, and was sentenced on 7 April.
 Starting in June 2010, he spent a year in jail.

-He boxed professionally between 2008 and 2009, acquiring a record of five wins and one loss.
-As a boxer, Boudreault was billed as the "Sudbury Sensation".
-In 2009, Boudreault told a journalist from The Sudbury Star that: "I still believe I can perform on the world stage.
-I'm not saying I'm going to win a world title, but I believe I can compete at that level."
-In his last fight, Boudreault suffered a torn Achilles tendon.

 On 26 June 2012, he was sent to prison for 30 days after he violated his Long-Term Supervision Order by associating with a man with a criminal record in March 2012.
 In the spring and summer of 2013, Boudreault associated with Kyle Aulenback, a man with a criminal record leading to warnings from the Crown to cease and desist.
 Despite the warning, Bouldreault was seen often with Aulenback between 19 October-21 November 2013, leading to him being sentenced to 90 days in jail.
 On 10 December 2013, he told the court that he was leaving Sudbury for good after being convicted of violating his supervision order, saying: "My wife is a schoolteacher.
 We're moving.
 We're out of here.
 Feb.
 8, I'm free.
 I will pack my bags and be out of this community for good...I have overstayed my welcome, obviously".